 What happens to that data?

-The information about our users are neither being used commercially nor sold or otherwise made available to third parties.
+The data is exclusively used to provide you with a Jabber/XMPP service.
+No data will ever be used commercially nor sold or otherwise made available to third parties.
 No advertisements are being sent to the users of this service.
+These principles cannot be changed without notifying all users in advance!

 The Jabber server does not report the IP addresses of users to other users.
 All communication using the Jabber protocol (XMPP) takes place with the server as a middleman.
 Clients can, however, exchange IP addresses, for instance before starting a file transfer.
 The server will neither examine those addresses nor forward them to third parties.